 I was looking for a new phone to replace a Samsung M20 which had broken down and Samsung service was quoting a repair fee of INR 7000 – more than half of the price (INR 12,990) I had paid three years ago.
 Till now, my experience with Samsung mobiles has been good.
 My wife was having a Samsung Galaxy M31s, my sister and my son were using Samsung Galaxy M30s, and I have a Samsung Galaxy S10 Lite as my second phone, which I am very happy with.
-But recently, apart from the problem with this one (M20) I had heard from a friend about a motherboard problem he was having with his Samsung Galaxy M20.
+But recently, apart from the problem with this one (M20), I heard from a friend about a motherboard problem he was having with his Samsung Galaxy M20.
 So I decided to look for other brands.

 Disclosure: I write reviews about products that I have bought for my usage and paid in full.
 There were no sponsorship or advertisement, or commission of any sort involved in this post.